meghdadFar/snlp/README.md

 <a id="1">[1]</a> R. Csaky et al. - Improving Neural Conversational Models with Entropy-Based Data Filtering - In Proceedings of ACL 2019 - Florence, Italy.

 <a id="2">[2]</a> Maxime Peyrard - A Simple Theoretical Model of Importance for Summarization - In Proceedings of ACL 2019 - Florence, Italy.

+## **Auto Text Cleaning**
+One of the first obstacles that any NLP practitioner faces is the tedious, demotivating, and confusing task of cleaning up the text.
+Unlike images that come in a perfect-for-ml vector format which is the same across the globe and input sources, text comes in all forms, formats, styles, languages, and structures.
+Before being able to get value out of it, any NLP expert has gone through the painful and tedious task of text cleaning.
+Even worse, there is no universal recipe for this.
+That is to say, should I lowercase this text?
+Shall I replace numbers with a place holder or should remove them altogether?
+How about stop words?...
+Each person can carry out a subset of the mentioned example steps, and arrive at a different cleaned text.
+How can we compare models then?
+A slight change in the often overlooked cleaning step can lead to inconsistency in our experiments.